nolwazihlophe/nolwazihlophe.github.io/README.md

 I am from Swaziland and I am a PhD student in Economics at the University of Cape Town under the supervision of Dr Co-Pierre Georg.
 I also work at the Central Bank of Swaziland in the Financial Stability Unit.

-My interests are in financial inclusion and financial innovation.
+My interests are in financial inclusion, central banks and financial innovation.

 [Download CV]()